davidledwards/zookeeper/README.md

-# Scala API/CLI for ZooKeeper
+# Scala API and CLI for ZooKeeper
 A collection of Scala artifacts that make working with ZooKeeper enjoyable.

 ## Projects